-If approved, the special use permit would impose development conditions on the property, including:
+If approved, the special use permit amendment would impose development conditions on the property, including:

-- 3(a) The Special Use of the Property shall be as four single-family attached dwellings, with offstreet parking, substantially as shown on the Plans. - (b) No fewer than eight on-site parking spaces shall be provided for the Special Use, substantially as shown on the Plans. - (c) The height of the Special Use shall not exceed three stories, substantially as shown on the Plans. - (d) All building materials, elevations, and site improvements, shall be substantially as shown on the Plans, subject to the applicable regulations of the West of the Boulevard Design Overlay District, pursuant to sections 30-940 through 30-940.9 of the Code of the City of Richmond (2020), as amended.
-Vinyl siding shall not be permitted. - 4(c) Facilities for the collection of refuse shall be provided in accordance with the requirements of the Director of Public Works.
-Such facilities shall be located or screened so as not to be visible from adjacent properties and public streets, substantially as shown on the Plans. - (e) The Owner shall make improvements within the public right-of-way, including new street trees along Tilden Street and Park Avenue substantially as shown on the Plans.
+- The Special Use of the Property shall be as four single-family attached dwellings, with off-street parking, substantially as shown on the Plans. - No fewer than six on-site parking spaces shall be provided for the Special Use, substantially as shown on the Plans.

+- The height of the Special Use shall not exceed three stories, substantially as shown on the Plans. - All building materials, elevations, and site improvements, shall be substantially as shown on the Plans, subject to the applicable regulations of the West of the Boulevard Design Overlay District, pursuant to sections 30-940 through 30-940.9 of the Code of the City of Richmond (2020), as amended.
+Vinyl siding shall not be permitted. - The Owner shall make improvements within the public right-of-way, including new street trees along Tilden Street and Park Avenue substantially as shown on the Plans. - Facilities for the collection of refuse shall be provided in accordance with the requirements of the Director of Public Works.
+Such facilities shall be located or screened so as not to be visible from adjacent properties and public streets